HCAP Leaders Program (AANAPISI Part F Grant: 2016-2021)

-The HCAP Leaders Program seeks to grow and develop outstanding leaders to build and guide the Hunter College student community.
+The HCAP Leaders Program was an innovative program supported by HCAP’s first AANAPISI grant (2016-2021).
+The program sought to grow and develop outstanding leaders to build and guide the Hunter College student community.

-HCAP Leaders will receive hands-on leadership coaching, skills training, and mentorship to become peer leaders who can assist other students in navigating their Hunter experience.
-Training topics include: leadership skills, public speaking, facilitation, sharing resources, and Asian American community issues.
+HCAP Leaders received hands-on leadership coaching, skills training, and mentorship to become peer leaders who assisted other students in navigating their Hunter experience.
+Training topics included: leadership skills, public speaking, facilitation, sharing resources, and Asian American community issues.

-After completing the training program, students can serve as ambassadors of HCAP and co-lead community events throughout their fall and spring semesters.
+After completing the training program, students served as ambassadors of HCAP and co-led community events throughout their fall and spring semesters.

-After the training, HCAP Leaders will lead and assist with HCAP outreach, programming and events.
+HCAP Leaders led and assisted with HCAP outreach, programming and events.
+See below for our alumni of the program!

 Meet our HCAP Leaders (alumni)